Hooq/unicum/README.md

 `2T0QmC` is the difference between the current timestamp in microseconds and the epoch when you initialize the server.
 Specifically, the microseconds are in the last 4 digit `0QmC` and the seconds from the epoch are the rest `2T`.

-`rM` is a variance on the single shard, managed with a sequence.
+`rM` is a variance for the specific type, managed with a sequence.

 `03` is the key type.